pantos-io/research-go-ethrelay/README.md

 Information on how to connect to other blockchains can be found [here](#Configuration)._
 Remark: testimonium was the name of the old relay client and at some points in this repo the old name testimonium is used for things like e.g. the config files.

-1. Install the library and CLI with `$ go get github.com/pantos-io/go-ethrelay`.
+1. Run `git clone https://github.com/pantos-io/go-ethrelay.git` to clone the repository on your local machine and then run `go get` in the go-ethrelay folder to install the library and the CLI.
-Check that the CLI was installed correctly by running `$ go-ethrelay --help`.
+Check that the CLI was installed correctly by running `go-ethrelay --help`.
+In case `go-ethrelay` command is not found, have a look at the [Troubleshooting](#Troubleshooting) section.
 If you want to install the library manually, you can simply clone this repository and run any command in the cloned directory with `go run main.go [command]`.

 2. Run `go-ethrelay init` to initialize the client.